0NI0NC/TULPATASK/README.md

 **Getting Started**

-Download the TULPATASK Script And Download The Required Libraries
+Download the TULPATASK Script and Required Libraries.

 **Creating your Tulpa**